ebellocchia/telegram_crypto_price_bot/README.md

     cd app
     python bot_start.py

-When run with no parameter, *conf/config.ini* will be the default configuration file (in this way it can be used for different groups).\
+When run with no parameter, *conf/config.ini* will be the default configuration file (in this way different configuration files can be used for different groups).\
 To specify a different configuration file:

     python bot_start.py -c another_conf.ini